Alfredo Jaar: Work

-Jaar art is usually politically motivated, with strategies of representation of real events, the faces of war or the globalized world, and sometimes with a certain level of viewer participation (in the case of many public interventions and performances).
+Jaar's art is usually politically motivated, with strategies of representation of real events, the faces of war or the globalized world, and sometimes with a certain level of viewer participation (in the case of many public interventions and performances).
+One of his famous examples, the 1987 provocative 45-second animated installation A Logo for America, challenges the patriotic spectators at Times Square about American identity by using the language of commercial advertising.

 "There's this huge gap between reality and its possible representations.
 And that gap is impossible to close.
 So as artists, we must try different strategies for representation. [...]
 [A] process of identification is fundamental to create empathy, to create solidarity, to create intellectual involvement."

+His 2010 three-channel video installation We Wish To Inform You We Didn't Know covers the 1994 Rwandan Genocide and then-President Bill Clinton's "apology" four years afterwards.